 JAMER is managed locally in Charlotte County.

-What is the relationship between JAMER and Port Bayside?
+What is the relationship between JAMER and the Port of Bayside?

-JAMER is one of the major users of Port Bayside.
+JAMER is one of the major users of the Port of Bayside.

 Does JAMER pay royalties on the excavated granite aggregate?